We can help you get ready to apply and find the right job for you. We can even help you while you're working.

 - your relationship with your parents or guardians has broken down and no one can support you financially, or

 - there is a good reason why you can no longer live with your parents or guardian, or be supported by them or anyone else.

-You would not be considered to be in exceptional circumstances if you have the option of living with a parent or guardian but choose not to without a good and sufficient reason.
+You would not be considered to have a parental support gap if you have the option of living with a parent or guardian but choose not to without a good and sufficient reason.

 When you apply for a Youth Payment we usually discuss your situation with your parents or caregivers.
 There are some circumstances when this won't happen, eg if you are married or in a civil union.

 Most young people are better off if they finish their education or are in training for future work.
 When you apply, we'll call you to talk about what education or training you'll return to, start or continue doing.

 When you get Youth Payment we'll automatically pay you the Winter Energy Payment for heating your home over the winter months.

 Find out if you might get this benefit, and what other financial assistance may be available to you.

 You can apply online through MyMSD.
 We'll check to see if you can get any other help from us based on the answers you give in your application.